SimonZhang0606/Shopify_Fall_Image_Challenge/README.md

 Run the script, and your file should be in the ouput.txt file, you may modify the script to reroute the output.txt file or write into a database

-## Potential Next Steps
+## How to improve on the project
-### Larger Volumes of images (read from database, run script, write to database)
+1. Larger Volumes of images (read from database, run script, write to database)

-### Data Visualization (Get more insights e.g. What image is used the most for X cluster)
+2.Data Visualization (Get more insights e.g. What image is used the most for X cluster)

-### GUI or better frontend
+3. GUI or better frontend

-### Orchastration, scheduled updates to get new images on a daily basis (Airflow or Kubeflow)
+4. Orchastration, scheduled updates to get new images on a daily basis (Airflow or Kubeflow)

-### Combine result with text classifiers (vectorize the result with text classifiers to improve on the algorithm)
+5. Combine result with text classifiers (vectorize the result with text classifiers to improve on the algorithm)

-### Use of big data tools to multithread the process (although I'm not sure if GCP can handle big data ML, need further testing)
+6. Use of big data tools to multithread the process (although I'm not sure if GCP can handle big data ML, need further testing)

 ## Test_1